facebook pixel Skip to Main Content

 Satisfactory Academic Progress (SAP)

 Idaho State University is required by federal regulation to develop and apply a standard for satisfactory academic progress (SAP) for students receiving federal financial aid.
 This includes a qualitative and quantitative standard.
-For most programs at ISU a student is required to maintain at least a 2.0 cumulative grade point average (3.0 for graduate students) and complete at least 67% of the courses attempted.
+For most programs at ISU a student is required to maintain at least a 2.0 cumulative grade point average (3.0 for graduate students) and complete at least 67% of the credits attempted.
 In addition, the maximum timeframe for financial aid is defined as 150% of the published degree requirements.
 Failure to maintain SAP will result in a warning or denial of financial aid.

-Appeal Policy and Forms
+Learn more about Appeal Policy and Forms

 Eligible Non-Citizen Status

-If your status as a citizen or eligible non-citizen of the United States could not be confirmed, the Office of Financial Aid must verify your status before the we can establish your eligibility for assistance.
-We cannot continue processing your application until we receive the information requested below:
+If your status as a citizen or eligible non-citizen of the United States could not be confirmed by the U.S. Department of Education, the Office of Financial Aid must verify your status before the we can establish your eligibility for assistance.
+To be eligible for Financial Aid, you will need to complete the Verification of US Citizenship - Eligible Non-Citizen form.
+This form can be selected from our list of Forms.
+Please chose the year that corresponds with FAFSA year being processed.

 Selective Service is no longer a factor in determining federal financial aid eligibility